PichayuthK/fromdev-todevops/README.md

 Every piece of art start with a good planning, this section contains all the steps or diagrams, so you can see how this project is being build and enhance.

 ## Journey 1
 At this very step, we will try to create an application that work locally and has one database.
-I choose a todo application with mongodb as it database.
+I choose a todo application with mongodb as its database.
 As I told you the purpose of this project is learning and not problem solving, so I choose todo application which is easy to start with and mongodb because we might add more functionalities or features to the application and NoSQL database serve that purpose.

 **Objective**: Build a todo app
 **Requirements**: